sivertlog/ascii_snake/README.md

   3) select Python on left pane
   4) click Modify options(*top right*)
   5) select Emulate terminal in output console
-  6) select OK on the windows to apply
+  6) select OK to apply

   ***OR***
 - Run in terminal